-Dividend Yield at 7.9% from Saba Capital's ETF of CEFs
+Dividend Yield At 7.9% From Saba Capital's ETF Of CEFs

 Clough Global Equity Fund (GLQ)

-Clough Global Dividend And I (GLV)
+Clough Global Dividend And Income Fund (GLV)

 Blackrock Corporate High Yie (HYT)